The best way to treat a problem is to catch it! Preventative care is the key to wellness.

-During the physical exam, Dr. Goetz or Dr. George will examine your pet’s mouth and teeth, eyes, and ears.
+During the full physical exam, Dr. Goetz or Dr. George will examine your pet’s mouth and teeth, eyes, and ears.
 She will feel the lymph nodes for enlargement and the joints—shoulders, elbows, hips, knees, spine—for any issues with movement, stiffness, or pain.

 The vet will listen to your pet’s heart to check for heart murmurs and irregular heart rhythms, and listen to the lungs for congestion and wheezing.
 Palpating the abdomen checks for organ enlargement, masses, pain, and fluid, as well as the size and shape of the kidneys.
 We often perform brief rectal exams in older dogs, to check for anal gland tumors, infections, and the prostate (in males).

 The wellness visit and physical exam are vital because many problems are present with virtually no symptoms.
 Heart murmurs, joint pain, infected anal glands, skin or ear infections, and even abdominal tumors can all go undetected by the naked eye.
 Animals are conditioned by their survival instinct to hide even the smallest sign of trouble.

 Did you know approximately 50 percent of normal, healthy dogs have an abnormal finding upon physical examination?
 No matter how minor, catching a problem fast helps your pet live a long, happy, healthy life.

 Request an appointment online or call us at (919) 544-2226.